 Abstract: The Facilitating Child Participation in International Child Protection Conference convened at Ryerson University from October 5th and 6th, 2015.
 Participants heard voices of professionals in the field of children’s rights from various academic institutions, government affiliates and non-governmental agencies and from children and youth.
 These children and youth were involved in a preparatory meeting in advance of the conference in order to support their understanding of the tensions.
 During this meeting, many of their concerns were brought to light and added to the discourse at the conference that followed.
 The conference participants sought to address concerns in child participation and protection though the sharing of expertise in the field, and by addressing gaps in international frameworks.
 This briefing note disseminates the knowledge shared over the two conference days as they relate to current tensions.

-Laura L. H. V., Collins, T. & Yue, C. (TBD).
-Children’s Participation in Child Protection: Creaking the Door Open through Education in China
+This paper relies upon a systematic Literature Review and key informant interviews to explore the implications of current conceptualizations of the rights to participation and protection for practice.Laura L. H. V., Collins, T. & Yue, C. (TBD).
+Children’s Participation in Child Protection: Creaking the Door Open through Education in China.

 Jamieson, L, Feinstein, C., Kapell, A, and Dulieu, N. (TBD) A Resource Pack: Children’s participation in research on violence against children.
 Edinburgh: End violence.